 Power BI Desktop:

 Download Power BI Desktop from this link.

 For this example, I used the old Pubs database (to create something different than AdventureWorks samples).
-You can download the SQL Server database from here and install Pubs database.
+You can download the SQL Server database from here and install the Pubs database.
 However, this example is done with the Excel version of Pubs to make it more convenient even for those of you who don't have SQL Server installed to be able to work with it.
 You can also download the Excel version of the Pubs data from here:

 Power BI Account:

-If you don't have a Power BI account, simply go to Power BI website, and enter your company mail address to get a free account.
+If you don't have a Power BI account, simply go to the Power BI website, and enter your company mail address to get a free account.
 Note that you cannot use public email accounts such as Gmail and yahoo here

 Power BI Desktop like many other Microsoft editor applications has a startup screen.
 In the startup screen you have some options to go through as below: